 River Nile

-River Nile is the longest river in the world having its source in Uganda pearl of Africa, the river begins it’s journey from one of the worlds fresh water lakes in the central part of the country traveling on a 6, 500 kilometers to the Mediterranean sea.
+River Nile is the longest river in the world, having its source in Uganda, the pearl of Africa, the river begins it’s journey from one of the world’s freshwater lakes in the central part of the country, traveling 6,500 kilometers to the Mediterranean sea.

-River Nile is also the prime source of hydroelectricity in the country, the Nile was formally known as Omugga Kitara by the locals, the river is more centered to Uganda and Egypt, it.passes through nine countries including Sudan, Burundi, Kenya, Tanzania, Rwanda, Zair and Ethiopia.
+River Nile is also the prime source of hydroelectricity in the country, the Nile was formerly known as Omugga Kitara by the locals, the river is more centered to Uganda and Egypt; it passes through nine countries including Sudan, Burundi, Kenya, Tanzania, Rwanda, Zair and Ethiopia.

 The journey to the source of the Nile is very rewarding with spectacular landscapes of sugar cane and tea plantations along the side the road with the splendid Mabira forest which is the largest in the country.
 In Egypt, the historical sites are centered on the banks of the splendid river Nile.

 River Nile comprises of two main twigs that is white and blue Nile, the white Nile.
 The white Nile is the longest of the twigs and is split into three that is; the central Sudan region, the lake plateua region and the sudd.
-The Blue Nile connects from Khartoumto form the core Nile made up of the Egyptian Nile and the contract Nile.
+The Blue Nile connects from Khartoum to form the core Nile made up of the Egyptian Nile and the contracted Nile.

-River Nile is of great value to the country, apart from tourist’s activities the Nile is the source of hydro electricity power in Uganda at the Owen falls dam.
+River Nile is of great value to the country, apart from tourist’s activities the Nile is the source of hydroelectric power in Uganda at the Owen falls dam.
 Some of the tourists’ activities that can be done within the Nile can be seen below.

 Boat rides

-Tourists can take boat rides in the Nile this is one of the most thrilling and rewarding activities as you will be able to see beauty of the pearl of Africa with the lakes Flora’s and fauna to be observed in the cool waters.
+Tourists can take boat rides in the Nile this is one of the most thrilling and rewarding activities, as you will be able to see the beauty of the pearl of Africa with the lakes Flora’s and fauna to be observed in the cool waters.

 Fishing

-Fishing at the Nile is fun, this recreational activity can be done with permission and tourists will be required to come along with their fishing gears or hire them at an affordable price, the fish caught can later be enjoyed on a dinner meal.
+Fishing at the Nile is fun, this recreational activity can be done with permission and tourists will be required to come along with their fishing gear or hire it at an affordable price, the fish caught can later be enjoyed on a dinner meal.

-Bungee jumping is one the activities you can do while at the river Nile in Jinja however this activity requires braveness.
+Bungee jumping is one the activities you can do while at the Nile River in Jinja; however, this activity requires bravery.

 Kayaking